albertbahia/wdi_june_2014/w02/d04/INSTRUCTOR/biblio_db/biblio_exercise.md

 Load the seed file into your `biblio_db`.

+## Step 3.5 - Add your own data

+Add one author and two of that authors books into the db.

 ## Step 4 - Write some queries

 Write queries to do the following: